OpenEducationAnalytics/OpenEducationAnalytics/schemas/schema_catalog/Student_Portrait_Schema/README.md

 ## Data Schema
 The Student Portrait data schema has 24 data entities.
 The Data Entities table below provides the description and update frequency of each data entity.

-In the future, we will be working toward aligning data sources/OEA modules like Canvas and Moodle to the Student Portrait schema, and this will include the creation of the technical assets (notebooks, pipelines, etc) to facilitate this.
+We are working toward aligning data sources/OEA modules like Canvas and Moodle to the Student Portrait schema, and this will include the creation of the technical assets (notebooks, pipelines, etc) to facilitate this.
+Please check this folder in a few weeks for updates to the Student Portrait schema.

 ### Data Entities